Planet of Exile: Role in the Hainish Cycle

 The peoples of the various worlds in Le Guin's space fiction are descendants of ancient settlements from Hain.
 For example, the Gethenians of The Left Hand of Darkness are believed to have been genetically engineered, as are several other peoples in the League of All Worlds.
 No such mention of genetic engineering of the Alterrans’ Hainish-derived predecessors is made in the story.

 In City of Illusions descendants of the mixed Terrans and Tevarians described in this story return to Earth (Terra) and presumably, though it’s not depicted in the novel, later liberate it from alien conquerors who have the unexpected ability to mind-lie – which they used to telepathically conquer planets in the League of All Worlds, so this story is the backstory to City of Illusions.
-The reunification of the League as the Ekumen is mentioned in The Left Hand of Darkness, but no story so-far published has given any details of the climax of the conflict.
+The reunification of the League as the Ekumen is mentioned in The Left Hand of Darkness, but Le Guin did not mention the details of the reunification.

 A different planet, also called "Werel" in Four Ways to Forgiveness, is a completely different world from the planet of the Alterrans described in this story.
 The common word for "world" in the languages of both planets is werel, hence their common names just mean "The World".